Joseworks/Alice/README.md

 Enki can run your blog with a URL path prefix.
 For example, you can run it at example.com/*blog* instead of blog.example.com.
 You can do so with the RAILS_RELATIVE_URL_ROOT environment variable, set either before starting the server or in config/application.rb before Enki::Application.
 Uncommenting this line in config/application.rb will enable this behavior in all environments:

 <pre><code>ENV['RAILS_RELATIVE_URL_ROOT'] = '/blog'</code></pre>

 h2.
-How it differs from Mephisto

-Mephisto is feature packed and quite customizable.
-It can however be daunting trying to find your way around the code, which isn’t so good if you’re trying to hack in your own features.
-Enki strips out a lot of the features that you probably don’t need (multiple authors and liquid templates, for example), and focuses on keeping a tight code base that is easy to comprehend and extend.

-h2.
-How it differs from SimpleLog

-Enki embodies much of the philosophy of SimpleLog, but does so in a style that is much more consistent with Rails best practices, making it easier to understand and hack the code.

-h2.
 Compatibility